 The perfect fit

 To provide good insulation, your blinds need to fit snugly with the window frame to seal any gaps and trap the air in between the blind and the window.
 Any gap and the thermal effects of the blind, even if it’s well lined, will be negated.
-Should you choose Russells for your blinds, we make sure you get the perfect fit firstly by taking expert and precise measurements, and then once your blinds are delivered, our professional team installs them for you.
+For this reason, we recommend fitting the blind outside the window frame.

 Honeycomb blinds

-Increasing in popularity, honeycomb blinds have air pockets in them for increased insulation and energy efficiency.
-For keeping your home warm they’re up there as one of the best options.
+Like double glazing, honeycomb blinds have air pockets in them which forms barrier for increased insulation and energy efficiency.
+For keeping your home warm they’re possibly the best option.

 Roman blinds